 Generally, the parties are free to determine the sale price.
 However, a specific requirement has been established in order to determine the sale price in certain share acquisitions - for example, the purchase of newly issued or redeemed shares, or the acquisition of squeeze-out and sell-out rights, or in mandatory offers.
-In all such cases, the sale price cannot be lower than the market value of the shares.
+In all such cases, the sale price cannot be lower than the market value of the shares and/or some additionally established criteria.